Improving Scheduled Sampling with Elastic Weight Consolidation for Neural Machine Translation: Analysis of Scheduled Sampling

 \subsection{Scheduled Sampling as Fine-Tuning}

-Our hypothesis is that scheduled sampling can be treated as a domain adaption task where a model trained on a large general-domain dataset, i.e. the ground-truth data, is then fine-tuned on a small in-domain dataset, i.e.\ the model's own predictions.
-A commonly occurring issue in such approaches is that typically after fine-tuning, the model's ability to produce general-domain outputs is negatively impacted due to catastrophic forgetting~\citep{FRENCH1999128}.
+Our hypothesis is that scheduled sampling can be viewed as progressively fine-tuning a model using its own predictions as prefixes to address exposure bias~(Algorithm~\ref{algo:progr_fine_tune}).
+A commonly occurring issue is that during fine-tuning the model's ability to retain previously learned knowledge is negatively impacted, a phenomenon known as catastrophic forgetting~\citep{FRENCH1999128}.

-To this end, inspired by~\citet{wu-etal-2018-beyond} who applied teacher-forcing during inference to investigate the influence of exposure bias in neural machine translation~(NMT), we use the ground-truth prefix $\boldsymbol{y}_{<t}$ instead of the model-generated prefix $\boldsymbol{\hat{y}}_{<t}$ to generate the output token $\boldsymbol{\hat y_{t}}$:

-If there is no catastrophic forgetting, then the output quality is expected to improve when the model-generated prefixes are replaced with the ground-truth since the risk of exposure bias is mitigated.
+To this end, inspired by~\citet{wu-etal-2018-beyond} who applied teacher-forcing during inference to investigate the influence of exposure bias in NMT, we use the ground-truth prefix $\boldsymbol{y}_{<t}$ instead of the model-generated prefix $\boldsymbol{\hat{y}}_{<t}$ to generate the output token $\boldsymbol{\hat y_{t}}$.
+If there is no catastrophic forgetting, then the output quality of models trained with scheduled sampling is expected to be similar to that of MLE-trained models when ground-truth tokens are used during inference.